YottaDB/YDBDoc/AdminOpsGuide/gde.rst

    A[DD] -R[EGION] region-name -D[YNAMIC]=segment-name [-REGION-qualifier...]
    A[DD] -S[EGMENT] segment-name [-SEGMENT-qualifier...] -F[ILE_NAME]=file-name

-The ADD command requires specification of an object-type and object-name.
+The ADD command requires specification of an object-type and an object-name.
 GDE supplies default values from the templates for qualifiers not explicitly supplied in the command.

 namespace specifies a global name or a global name with subscript(s) or a global name with a subscript range in the form of global[[*]|[(from-subscript:[to-subscript])]].